 You can take your child under 16 anywhere within England and Wales without the permission of the other person with Parental Responsibility as long as there is no order in place prohibiting this.

 If there is a Contact Order or a Child Arrangements Order specifying contact between a child and another person then both parties must comply with this Order and make the child available for contact as stated in the order unless agreed otherwise.
 For example, if a parent has contact over the weekend and you wish to take the child within England and Wales for the whole week you will need the permission of the parent to do this or the permission of the court (see below).
 For more information see our information page on Contact.

 Do I need permission to take my child on holiday outside of England and Wales?

-If you are named as the person that the child lives with under a Child Arrangements Order or a Residence Order then you may take your child out of England and Wales for up to 28 days without the consent of others with parental responsibility.
-If you hold a Special Guardianship Order for the child then you can take the child out of England and Wales for up to three months without the consent of others with parental responsibility.
+If you are named as the person that the child lives with under a Child Arrangements Order or a Residence Order then you may take your child out of England and Wales for up to 28 days without the consent of others with Parental Responsibility.
+If you hold a Special Guardianship Order for the child, you can take the child out of England and Wales for up to three months without the consent of others with Parental Responsibility.
 The only exception to both of these is if there is a Prohibited Steps Order in place preventing you from removing the child from the jurisdiction.

 For more information on Child Arrangements Orders and Residence Orders see our information page on Residence.

 For more information on a Special Guardianship Order see our information page on Special Guardianship.